 Anglers take Notice.
 2023 Proposed Walleye Regulations for Lake Wissota – open meeting with the DNR April 4, 2023 at Chippewa High School.

-DNR Boating safety classes are being offered in March and June of 2023.
+A 3 day DNR boating safety classes is being offered August 14 -16 of 2023.
 Pre-registration is required and classes are required for some age groups to operate motorboats in Wisconsin.
 Click Here for information.

 Annual Meeting Wednesday, April 12, 7:00 at the Lafayette Town Hall.

 Program: Protecting Our Lakes: Doing “What it Takes” presented by Ted Rulseh, “The Lake Guy”.
 As an author and WI lake advocate, Ted will share the science behind pressures on our lakes and concerns you may share such as shore erosion, algae growth, loss of fishing habitat, wake boating, and aquatic invasive species.
 He will discuss how lake organizations and others have tackled these concerns.
 Join us to learn how we can continue to protect our Lake Wissota.